-Sipping some thing warm and calming will relax you mind and body, just avoid anything which contain caffeine.
-A cup of warm milk before sleeping does wonders you can pair it with reading or writing.
+Sipping something warm and calming will relax your mind and body, just avoid anything which contains caffeine.
+A cup of warm milk before sleeping does wonder you can pair it with reading or writing.

 Eating the right dinner

-Heavy meals may be difficult to digest and indigestion may make it difficult to fall asleep.
+A Heavy meal may be difficult to digest and indigestion may make it difficult to fall asleep.
 But don’t go to bed hungry.
 Hunger keeps you awake.
 Eat a light snack shortly before bedtime.
 Snacks like bananas, greek yogurt and hummus will help you sleep better.